IFNW1: Function

-Structural Basis
+Structure

-Structure of the human IFNw-IFNAR ternary coplex, PDB: 3SE4.
+Structure of the human IFNw-IFNAR ternary complex, PDB: 3SE4.
 IFNw is colored red and IFNAR is colored blue.

 Limited IFN-ω structures are publicly available.
 There has been a structure of the IFNω-IFNAR ternary complex which has been solved to a resolution of 3.5 angstroms via X-ray crystallography.
 From this structure, the protein consists of four long and aligned alpha helices and one short alpha-helix connection.
 It is bound to both subunits simultaneously and with each active site being at opposite ends of the protein.
 In this structure, there is a small molecule of NAG bound to IFNAR1 on the opposite side of IFN-ω binding.

 The Arg35 residue in IFN-ω binds to the IFNAR2 subunit and is conserved across most IFN type I subvariants.
 Leu32 of IFN-ω is another conserved residue in the hydrophobic cluster involved in IFNAR2 binding.
 The Val80 residue of IFNAR2 is key in discriminating between Type 1 Interferon subtypes and has a large effect on IFN-ω binding.

 For binding with the IFNAR1 subunit, the residue Phe67 of IFN-ω has key hydrophobic and aromatic interactions with the Leu134 residue of IFNAR1.
 Additional hotspot residues include Arg123 of IFN-ω and Tyr70 or the IFNAR1 subunit.
 A salt bridge is formed between Lys152 and Glu149 of IFN-ω and in a small distance from Glu77 of IFNAR1.
 When bound to IFN-ω, the SD1 of IFNAR1 undergoes a major conformational change that is not seen when unbound or bound to IFN-α2.